praveen-durga/Angular-learning/README.md

   },
   "status": "success"

-  It shuould be captures in Service.
+  It shuould be captured in Service.
 Sevice should return the data to controller.

   1. Page need to display List of available employees.